-16.7.1 In the event that a new Member (Pilot) commences his/her first Assignment(s) on other than the first day of a calendar month, that new Member shall be paid for that partial calendar month of service, starting with that Member's Equal Income Share, and then reducing that Equal Income Share by an amount determined by multiplying the Daily Rate of Income by the number of Duty Days not worked or accrued in that calendar month by that new Member.
+16.7.1 In the event that a new Pilot commences his/her first Assignment(s) on other than the first day of a calendar month, that Pilot or the Member owned by that Pilot shall be paid for that partial calendar month of service, starting with that Member's Equal Income Share, and then reducing that Equal Income Share by an amount determined by multiplying the Daily Rate of Income by the number of Duty Days not worked by the Pilot or accrued in that calendar month by that new Pilot.

-16.7.2 New Members shall be charged, for his her first month or partial month of service, a pro-rated share of the Expense Pool which is calculated by multiplying the Individual Expense Share for that month by a fraction, the numerator of which is the number of Duty Days worked or accrued by that Member during the month, and the denominator of which is the number of days in that month.
+16.7.2 New Members shall be charged, for his/her/its first month or partial month of service, a pro-rated share of the Expense Pool which is calculated by multiplying the Individual Expense Share for that month by a fraction, the numerator of which is the number of Duty Days worked or accrued by that Member or the Pilot owning that Member during the month, and the denominator of which is the number of days in that month.

-16.8 Retiring Members.
+16.8 Terminating Members.

-16.8.1 A retiring Member shall be paid, for his/her last month of service, an amount equal to his/her Equal Income Share, and then reducing that Equal Income Share by an amount determined multiplying the Daily Rate of Income by the number of days remaining in that calendar month after the effective date of retirement.
+16.8.1 A Terminating Member shall be paid, for his/her/its last month of service (or the last month of service of its member/shareholder Pilot), an amount equal to his/her/its Equal Income Share, and then reducing that Equal Income Share by an amount determined multiplying the Daily Rate of Income by the number of days remaining in that calendar month after the effective date of Termination of the Member's Membership.

-16.8.2 Members retiring after the first day of a month shall be charged a pro-rated Share of the Expense Pool which is calculated by multiplying the Individual Expense Share for that month by a fraction, the numerator of which is the number of Duty Days worked or accrued by that Member during the month, and the denominator of which is the number of days in that month.
-By way of further clarification, a Member retiring on or before the last day of a calendar month shall be charged no part of the Expense Pool for the month following the last day of service.
+16.8.2 Members whose Membership is terminated after the first day of a month shall be charged a pro-rated Share of the Expense Pool which is calculated by multiplying the Individual Expense Share for that month by a fraction, the numerator of which is the number of Duty Days worked or accrued by that Member (or that Member's member/shareholder Pilot) during the month, and the denominator of which is the number of days in that month.
+By way of further clarification, a Member whose Membership is terminated on or before the last day of a calendar month shall be charged no part of the Expense Pool for the full month following the last day of Membership.